 Putting all this data together

 After the host gets the measurement message, it has all the info it needs to calculate the difference between its time and the GPS's time.
 This difference is also called the offset.
-Below is a graph comparing the GPIO PPS and the USB PPS time sources.
+Below is a graph comparing GPIO PPS and USB PPS time sources on a Raspberry Pi 2 system.
 In an ideal world, these would both be flat lines at 0.
 Things are not ideal however.
 The USB PPS has a ~125us static offset which is possibly from the USB hub buffering the data.
 Static offsets are easy to deal with, so I removed it for this graph.
-The static offset was the same between two different USB hosts I tested with: a Raspberry Pi 2 and an Intel machine.
+I also tested on an Intel system, and the USB PPS had the same static offset.

-The USB PPS time source stayed within +/-5us, so it's good for long term stability.
-The USB PPS source has a lot steeper and longer changes compared to the GPIO PPS, which is bad for short term stability.
+The USB PPS time source stayed within +/-5us, so it's good for long term frequency stability (wander).
+The USB PPS source has a lot steeper and longer changes compared to the GPIO PPS, which is bad for short term frequency stability (jitter).

 Graphing this data as a histogram of offsets, I would expect it to look somewhat like a Gaussian distribution.